OLAM CHESED:

 During the three-day retreat, you will focus on your chosen area and design your projects.
 After the retreat, you will implement your projects within their Chevra Kadisha, supported by ongoing peer-to-peer check-ins, group check-ins, and expert-led learning sessions on topics such as death education awareness, fundraising, and volunteer recruitment.

-By understanding the Chevra Kadisha’s role in the community and its connections with other organizations across North America, you will be equipped to address the unique opportunities and challenges of their Chevra Kadisha, implement effective changes, and help your Chevra Kadisha reach its full potential.
+By understanding the Chevra Kadisha’s role in the community and its connections with other organizations across North America, you will be equipped to address the unique opportunities and challenges of your Chevra Kadisha, implement effective changes, and help your Chevra Kadisha reach its full potential.

 Are there any knowledge requirements for participants?